dcsndevs/haven-hub/README.md

 ### First Time Visitor Goals:
 As a first-time visitor, my primary goal is to easily learn and gather about the organization.
 I want to be able easily get their contact details and find out their location.
-It is important for me to understand the services they offer and how I can involved with work.
+It is important for me to understand the services they offer and how I can be involved with work.

 ### Returning Visitor Goals:
 As a returning visitor, my goal is to obtain updated information about the organisation.
 I except to find the latest news, updates, and any changes that have occurred since my last visit.